The membership of MomsRising, which is currently over a million strong, is continuing to grow and includes people in every state in our nation.

 - Learn about MomsRising's 2014 wins.

-Working with our over 200 aligned organizations to maximize the impact of the movement as a whole, the over a million multicultural grassroots members of MomsRising have played a key role in an impressive array of economic justice policy wins, as well as public education and voter engagement efforts at the city, state and federal levels.
+Working with our over 200 aligned organizations to maximize the impact of the movement as a whole, the over a million multicultural grassroots members of MomsRising have played a key role in an impressive array of economic justice policy wins, as well as public education and voter engagement efforts at the city and state level as well as at the federal levels.

 State and Local Victories